State Policy Program

 - State Policy Program

-- Strengthen K-12 Education.
-TechNet supports initiatives such as the Common Core State Standards to provide students with the opportunity to develop 21st century skills – such as critical thinking, collaboration and proficiency in science (including computer science), technology, engineering and math (STEM), harnessing digital education to strengthen teaching and enable individualized learning strategies.
+1. Strengthening K-12 Education.
+TechNet supports state initiatives to establish and refine Computer Science education standards aligned to CSTA standards and efforts to allow students to take Computer Science for fulfillment of a math or science graduation credit.
+By supporting such standards, it will provide students with the opportunity to develop 21st century skills – such as critical thinking, collaboration, and proficiency in science (including computer science), technology, engineering and math (STEM), and harnessing digital education to strengthen teaching and enable individualized learning strategies.

-- Foster research, development and investment.
-TechNet supports investment in university research, strong state R&D tax credits — such as California’s permanent credit for qualified applied and basic research – and tax policies that enable companies to hire, invest and compete.
+2. Fostering research, development and investment, and the protection of intellectual property.
+TechNet supports investment in university research, strong state R&D tax credits — such as California’s permanent credit for qualified applied and basic research – and tax policies that enable companies to hire, invest, and compete.
+In addition to smart tax policy, TechNet will engage to prevent abusive patent litigation activities.
+Entities that do not invest in R&D or make or sell products shouldn’t be acquiring patents for the sole purpose of attacking successful businesses.
+TechNet supports legislation proposed in several states to combat such bad faith, deceptive tactics through improved consumer protection laws.

 For information on State by State Operations and Structure, click here.